top of page

 Ending the union of church and state in many countries of Europe forced rival christian factions to compete for the hearts of their people.
 This freed both Protestants and Catholics to advance the cause of Christ and the good of Western Culture.
 Contrast this with Eastern Orthodox, that exists as controlled state churches of countries like Russia and Ukraine but not able to promote the freedoms and values enjoyed in the West.

-Judo-Christian ethics, often found in the Bible’s wisdom books (Proverbs, Ecclesiastes, Job) plus the basic ethics of Moses and Jesus offers neutral grounds for the faithful and the skeptic to agree on.
-They offer worthy advice and a sound world view without a demand to convert.
+Judo-Christian ethics, often found in the Bible’s wisdom books (Proverbs, Ecclesiastes, Job) plus the basic ethics of Moses and Jesus, offers neutral grounds for the faithful and the skeptic to agree on, without a demand to convert.

 For any Christian to embrace “reprobate” or “depraved” ideas (Rom 1:28) is an immense error.

 The current Evangelical belief in an any minute “Rapture” is foolish.
-It implies we have now reached our zenith as a two thousand year old faith and what we are now is the best we can do.
-It keeps us from seeing any greater goals to aspire to.
+It implies we have now reached our zenith and is the best we can do.
+It keeps us from seeing greater goals to aspire to.

 If it does happen I will say “sorry” on the way up.